mbsa-tud/tsad_platform/MANUAL.md

 <img src="media/final_dynamic_switch_panel.png" alt="Dynamic switch panel" title="Dynamic switch panel" width=900/>

+### Requirements

 The usage of the dynamic switch mechanism **requires** the following things:

 * **Correct dataset**: A dataset with **multiple anomalous files** for testing.
 * The **Split Test Set for Dynamic Switch** checkbox on the [Preprocessing](#preprocessing-and-splitting-the-dataset) panel must be checked.
-The testing data for the dynamic switch can be observed in section (6).
+The testing data for the dynamic switch can be observed in section (3).
 * **Trained models**: Either configure and train models on the [Training](#training-and-optimization) panel or load trained models on the [Detection](#detection) panel.

+### Run dynamic switch

 To **train and test the dynamic switch**, proceed as follows:

+#### Configure, train and test dynamic switch (1)

-1. Select a metric from the `Metric` dropdown menu (1).
+1. Select a metric from the `Metric` dropdown menu.
 This will be used to compare the models during auto-labeling.
-2. Select a threshold from the `Threshold` dropdown menu (2).
+2. Select a threshold from the `Threshold` dropdown menu.
 This threshold will be used for all models.
-3. Click the `Auto-label Dataset` button (3).
+3. Click the `Auto-label Dataset` button.
 This runs the detection for all models on all files of the test dataset (without the files for testing the dynamic switch).
-4. Click the `Train Classifier` button (4) to train the deep calssification network.
+4. Click the `Train Classifier` button to train the deep calssification network.
 It learns to connect time series features with the correct labels determined in step 3.
+5. Click the `Run Evaluations` button to test the dynamic switch.

+#### Observe results (2), (4)
-5. Click the `Run Evaluations` button (5) to test the dynamic switch.
-All results including the scores obtained by all individual models will be displayed in the table (8).
-In section (7) you can see the best models for the training data of the dynamic switch and the predictions it made for the testing data.
+All results including the scores obtained by all individual models will be displayed in the table (4).
+You can see the best models for the training data of the dynamic switch and the predictions it made for the testing data (2).

 ---